-In this study 1-hour forecasts from the French convective scale model AROME (Application of Research to Operations at

-- 90 MEsoscale, Seity et al. (2011)) are used as a priori profiles or "backgrounds".
-AROME is a limited area model covering Western Europe with non-hydrostatic dynamical core.
-Since beginning 2015, the horizontal resolution of AROME has been increased from 2.5 km to 1.3 km as well as the number of vertical levels from 60 to 90 (Brousseau et al. (2016)).
+In this study 1 h forecasts from the French convective-scale model AROME (Application of Research to Operations at MEsoscale; Seity et al., 2011) are used as a priori profiles or "backgrounds".
+AROME is a limited-area model covering western Europe with non-hydrostatic dynamical core.
+Since beginning in 2015, the horizontal resolution of AROME has been increased from 2.5 to 1.3 km as well as the number of vertical levels from 60 to 90 (Brousseau et al., 2016).
 Vertical levels follow the terrain in the lowest layers and isobars in the upper atmosphere.
-The detailed physics of Arome are inherited from the research Meso-NH model (Lafore et al. (1997)).
-Deep convection is assumed to be resolved explicitly, but shallow - 95 convection is parameterized following Pergaud et al. (2009).
-A bulk one-moment microphysical scheme (Pinty and Jabouille (1998)) governs the equations of the specific contents of six water species (humidity, cloud liquid water, precipitating liquid water, pristine ice, snow, and graupel).
-This new version also performs 3D-Var analyses every hour instead of every three hours to optimize the use of frequent observations.
-All conventional observations are assimilated together with wind profilers, winds from space-borne measurements (Atmospheric Motion Vectors and scatterometers), Doppler winds (Montmerle and Faccani 100 (2009)) and reflectivity (Wattrelot et al. (2014)) from ground-based weather radars, satellite radiances as well as ground-based
+The detailed physics of AROME are inherited from the research Meso-NH model (Lafore et al., 1997).
+Deep convection is assumed to be resolved explicitly, but shallow convection is parameterized following Pergaud et al. (2009).
+A bulk one-moment microphysical scheme (Pinty and Jabouille, 1998) governs the equations of the specific contents of six water species (humidity, cloud liquid water, precipitating liquid water, pristine ice, snow and graupel).
+This new version also performs 3D-Var analyses every hour instead of every 3 h to optimize the use of frequent observations.
+All conventional observations are assimilated together with wind profilers, winds from space-borne measurements (Atmospheric Motion Vectors and scatterometers), Doppler winds (Montmerle and Faccani, 2009) and reflectivity (Wattrelot et al., 2014) from ground-based weather radars, satellite radiances and ground-based GPS measurements (Mahfouf et al., 2015).